Find Your Perfect School

 Are Electro-Mechanical Technicians in demand?

-The BLS states an estimated 1,200 jobs per year will be available over the next decade; however, the overall job growth rate is expected to decline by 2% between 2020 and 2030.
+The BLS states an estimated 400 jobs per year will be unavailable over the next decade; and, the overall job growth rate is expected to decline by 3% between 2022 and 2032.

 While automation is expected to be the contributing factor in the decline, qualified employees will still need to service the equipment.
 The largest employer is within the field of machinery manufacturing.